-- if the documents establishing the civil status of the applicant are to be verified by the authorities in his country of residence or origin. - if it is necessary to seek further information from a sponsor in the Member State about his/her background and relationship with the applicant.
+- in cases where documents establishing the civil status of the applicant are to be verified by the authorities in his country of residence or origin.

+- in cases where it is necessary to seek further information from a sponsor in the Member State about his/her background and relationship with the applicant.

-7.2 When do the deadlines for taking a decision on an application start running?
+8.2.
+When do the deadlines for taking a decision on an application start running?